mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 IP addresses towards which clients send QUIC packets.
 In this case, a malicious server could cause a client to send packets to a victim.
-A countermeasure similar to {{Section 21.5.3 of QUIC-TRANSPORT}} is to limit the packets that can be sent to a non-validated additional addresses.
+A countermeasure similar to {{Section 21.5.3 of QUIC-TRANSPORT}} is to limit the packets that are sent to a non-validated additional addresses.

 A client MUST NOT send non-probing frames to an additional address prior to validating that address.
 The generic measures described in {{Section 21.5.6 of QUIC-TRANSPORT}}